Gressling/cheminf-EDU/machineLearning/les_workflow_efficiency/README.md

 ## Data Used
 The project utilizes data from the following tables:

+- `f6_entity`: Contains information about various entities involved in the workflows
 - `f6_laboratorytasks`: Tracks the status, resource allocation, time spent, and rewards for each task
-- `f6_les_workflow`: Defines the high-level workflows (aspirin and copper sulfate pentahydrate synthesis) and their descriptions
+- `f6_les_workflow`: Defines the high-level workflows and their descriptions
 - `f6_workflow_step_chemicals`: Maps the chemicals used in each step of the workflows
 - `f6_workflow_step_devices`: Maps the devices used in each step of the workflows

-The data has been collected through a combination of manual input and automated tracking systems.
-Preprocessing steps include data cleaning and integration of the various tables.
+The data is assumed to be collected through a combination of manual input, automated tracking systems, and sensor data.
+Preprocessing steps may include data cleaning, normalization, and integration.

 ## Methodology
-The project follows these key steps:
+The project will follow these key steps:

 1. Data Exploration and Visualization
    - Analyze the relationships between workflows, steps, and their dependencies